Richard Redmayne: Government work

 Redmayne resigned from the university in 1908 to take up a job at the Home Office as the first Chief Inspector of Mines.
-Perhaps his most significant achievement in this role was his work with Sir Malcolm Delevingne in bringing about the Coal Mines Act 1911 which significantly increased the safety of mines.
+Perhaps his most significant achievement in this role was his work with Sir Malcolm Delevingne in bringing about the Coal Mines Act 1911 (1 & 2 Geo.
+5. c.
+50) which significantly increased the safety of mines.
 During the first part of the First World War Redmayne served as head of the Production Department of the Control of Coal Mines.
 From 1917 to 1919 he was the chief technical advisor to the Controller of Coal Mines and in 1919 acted as an assessor to Sir John Sankey who was the chairman of the Royal Commission on Coalmines.
 From 1918 he was also the chairman of the Imperial Mineral Resources Bureau, resigning as chief inspector in 1919 to dedicate more time to the bureau and to set up a private engineering consultancy.
 He chaired the bureau's examination and entry board from 1912 until 1950.

+Redmayne also led an enquiry into an experiment by the chain Boots to reduce the working week, allowing workers to have a 48-hour weekend, which found that the workers were happier, had better health, and were less likely to be absent, and advocated for its adoption across wider industry.

 Redmayne continued to sit on government committees well into his old age and was the independent chairman of the National Conciliation Board on Road Motor Haulage from 1934 until 1938 and as chairman of the Road Haulage Wages Board from 1938 until 1941.

 Professional institutions

 Redmayne was an active member of many institutions throughout his life, starting with his election as a student member of the North of England Institute of Mining and Mechanical Engineers in 1884.
 He became a member of the Federated Institution of Mining Engineers in 1889 and would be elected an honorary member in 1909.
 He was elected to the presidency of the Institution of Mining and Metallurgy in 1916, the first of several such offices.
-In 1922, during his tenure as chairman of the Imperial Resources Bureau, he became the first president of the Institution of Professional Civil Servants an office to which he was successfully re-elected every year until his death.
+In 1922, during his tenure as chairman of the Imperial Resources Bureau, he became the first president of the Institution of Professional Civil Servants an office to which he was re-elected every year until his death.
 He served as president of the Institution of Civil Engineers for the 1934-5 session and was a fellow of the Geological Society.
-He was also made Chevalier of the Legion of Honor and a companion of the Order of St. John of Jerusalem.
+He was also made a Knight of the National Order of the Legion of Honour and a Companion of the Order of Saint John.